 Before We Begin

-If you’re brand new to web development, check out my article on how to Become a Professional Full Stack Web Developer in 2020.
-However, don’t feel like this article still isn’t aimed towards you.
-Learning this concept is a great way to put you into the mindset of a programmer.
+If you’re brand new to web development, check out my article on how to Become a Professional Full Stack Web Developer in 2023.
+However, don’t feel like this article still isn’t aimed at you.
+Learning this concept is a great way to put you into the mindset of a programmer!

 The General Concept of Building Software